Perria

 Perria or Pehria is a fairy-like mountain figure in Albanian mythology and folklore.

 Etymology

-From the Albanian word përrua ("brook").

-From Proto-Albanian *pVrē/ān-, or Proto-Albanian *per-rāno, possibly a prefixed derivative of rrua.
-Compare Romanian pârâu (“torrent, stream”), assimilated to râu (“river”).
-Alternatively, from Old Albanian përruo, from Bulgarian порой (poroj, “torrent”).

-Other similar words include the English language word poar.
+Most certainly derived from the Turkish word peri, which is a fairy in Turkish mythology.

 Description

-Perria, is generally a protective figure, however she can also do harm.
+Perria is generally a protective figure; however, she can also do harm.
 In Albanian popular belief, she is depicted as female mountain-spirits clad in white.
 Their duty is to punish anyone who is wasteful with bread by disfiguring the person and making him a "crooked hunchback".